AdobeDocs/experience-manager-65.de-DE/help/forms/using/admin-help/configuring-ssl-jboss-application-server.md

    </security-realm>
    ```

-   On the master node of the Server Cluster, in the [appserver root]\domain\configuration\domain_&lt;dbname>.xml, locate the &lt;server> section present after the following code:
+   On the primary node of the Server Cluster, in the [appserver root]\domain\configuration\domain_&lt;dbname>.xml, locate the &lt;server> section present after the following code:

    `<http-listener name="default" socket-binding="http" redirect-socket="https" max-post-size="104857600"/>`